 In the winter of 2015, I had a first-author publication accepted in the Astrophysical Journal and officially earned my M.S. in Physics and Astronomy from Dartmouth.
 I presented my work on this publication at January's AAS meeting and received an honorable mention in the Chambliss Astronomy Achievement graduate student poster contest.
 In May through July of 2016, I defended and passed my thesis proposal, attended the Cool Stars 19 conference hosted in Uppsala, Sweden, and participated in a course on parallel programming and supercomputing hosted by the Center for Scientific Computing in Finland.

 In January through March of 2017, I served as a teaching assistant for Dartmouth's astronomy Foreign Studies Program (FSP) at the University of Cape Town (UCT), South Africa.
-While at UCT, I gave talks for the National Astrophysics and Space Science Program summer school and the BANG stellar astrophysics group at the South African Astronomical Observatory (SAAO).
-Soon after departing, I had a research proposal accepted at SAAO, and have since been collaborating with staff astronomer Dr. Shazrene Mohamed.
-I will continue working on site at SAAO from September to November of this year.
+While at UCT, I gave talks for the National Astrophysics and Space Science Program (NASSP) summer school and the BANG stellar astrophysics group at the South African Astronomical Observatory (SAAO).
+I have since been collaborating on and off site at SAAO throughout the 2017--2018 academic year.

-I have some experience observing, but my background and work experience are primarily in theory and software development.
-I spend most of my time operating and contributing to large codes, and I develope with several languages daily (Python, Fortran, bash, Perl, awk, IRAF, LaTeX, C, and others).
+My background and work experience are primarily in theory and software development.
+I spend most of my time operating and contributing to large codes, and I develop with several languages daily (Python, Fortran, bash, Perl, awk, IRAF, LaTeX, C, and others).
 My repertoire is always expanding.
 When I'm not coding, I am heavily involved in women's advocacy.
 I also enjoy dancing, skiing, and hiking with my dog.